PaddlePaddle/VisualDL/docs/develop/how_to_dev_backend_cn.md

   - ```Storage``` : main set of data with different modes such as "train" or "test", contain multiple ```Tablet```
   - ```Tablet``` : group a single type of data with ```tag```.
 One tablet will only represent one data type such as scalar, histogram, image and contains multiple ```Record```.
 For example one tablet represents a line in scalar chart.
   - ```Record``` : represent any data structure for any component
-- Handles the actual logic to serialized to disk and deserialized from disk
+- Handles the actual logic to serialize to disk and deserialize from disk
 - ```storage.proto```: protobuf file that defines the exact interface to be read/write